dongtandung2001/Song-Searching-Engine/README.md

 # Song-Searching-Engine-CIS-22C-

-This project query songs from a database read from a text file.
+This project create a database read from a text file and query songs from it.

 Searching by a keyword in songs' lyrics then return a BST of songs that contain that keyword.